Ounce: Definitions

-Currently in use
+Active use

 International avoirdupois ounce

 The international avoirdupois ounce (abbreviated oz) is defined as exactly 28.349523125 g under the international yard and pound agreement of 1959, signed by the United States and countries of the Commonwealth of Nations.

 In the avoirdupois system, sixteen ounces make up an avoirdupois pound, and the avoirdupois pound is defined as 7000 grains; one avoirdupois ounce is therefore equal to 437.5 grains.

 The ounce is still a standard unit in the United States.
-In the United Kingdom it ceased to be an independent unit of measure in 2000, but may still be seen as an (imprecise) indicator of portion sizes in burger and steak restaurants.
+In the United Kingdom it ceased to be an independent unit of measure in 2000, but may still be seen as a general indicator of portion sizes in burger and steak restaurants.

 International troy ounce

 A troy ounce (abbreviated oz t) is equal to 480 grains.
 Consequently, the international troy ounce is equal to exactly 31.1034768 grams.
-There are 12 troy ounces in the now obsolete troy pound.
+There are 12 troy ounces in the obsolete troy pound.

-Today, the troy ounce is used only to express the mass of precious metals such as gold, platinum, palladium, rhodium or silver.
-Bullion coins are the most common products produced and marketed in troy ounces, but precious metal bars also exist in gram and kilogram (kg) sizes.
+The troy ounce is used only to express the mass of precious metals such as gold, platinum, palladium, rhodium or silver.
+Bullion coins are the most common products marketed in troy ounces, but precious metal bars also exist in gram and kilogram (kg) sizes.
 (A kilogram bullion bar contains 1 kg.)